agonising-chafe/VibeMeals/docs/technical.md

 ---

+## TypeScript Strictness & Cross-Platform Safety

+VibeMeals enforces strict TypeScript settings to ensure maintainability, cross-platform compatibility, and prevent common bugs:

+- `forceConsistentCasingInFileNames: true` — Prevents case-sensitivity issues between Windows/macOS/Linux.
+- `exactOptionalPropertyTypes: true` — Optional properties must be omitted, not set to `undefined`.
+- `strict: true` — Enables all strict type checks.
+- `noUnusedLocals: true` and `noUnusedParameters: true` — Prevents unused code drift.
+- `esModuleInterop: true` — Ensures compatibility with ESM and CommonJS imports.

+**Conventions:**

+- Always omit optional properties when unset (never set to `undefined`).
+- Use extensionless imports for TypeScript source files (compatible with tsx, Nuxt 3, Vite, etc.).
+- All code, types, and docs must stay in perfect sync (see data-model.md and types.ts).

+These settings are documented in `tsconfig.json` and enforced in CI and local dev.
+All contributors should follow these conventions for a healthy, drift-free codebase.

+---

 ## Current Implementation Status (v1.0.0)

 > **v1.0.0 is a pure TypeScript/Node.js backend implementation** of the core meal planning, shopping, and cooking logic.
 >
 > ✅ **Implemented:**
+>
 > - Domain logic: Planner, Shop, Today, Preflight (467+ lines of production code)
 > - Type contracts: types.ts perfectly synced with data-model.md v1.2.0
 > - Recipe catalog: 14 curated recipes with full ingredient metadata